 The No. 435 route runs every 15 minutes from 9.10am to 7.50pm on the hop-on hop-off system only.
 A ticket costs €5.

-No. 403 Route: The No. 403 route connects Cascais Terminal and Sintra Station in about an hour.
+No. 403 Route: The No. 403 route connects Cascais Terminal and Sintra Station.
 It goes through Cabo da Roca, westernmost point in mainland Europe, and the coastal resort of Azenhas do Mar.
+The trip takes about an hour.

 The No. 403 route runs every 25 minutes from 8.40am to 7.50pm.
 A ticket on board (Zona Verde) costs €1.15.

-Sightseeing Cascais – Cabo da Roca: This hop-on hop-off bus starts and ends at Cascais Station.
+Sightseeing Cascais Line: This hop-on hop-off bus starts and ends at Cascais Station.
 It goes through Cascais Bay, Boca do Inferno where you can see the impressive geological formations and sea caves, Guia Lighthouse, Guincho Beach and Cabo da Roca.

 Sightseeing Cascais buses run every 45 minutes from 10.10am to 5.10pm.
 A ticket costs €20 (€10 children under 12) + 0.50 card, and is valid for 24 hours.